 A particular problem with cardiac insufficiency is the fact that insufficient cardiac output, along with insufficient blood supply of the body organs, may lead to a number of compensatory mechanisms.

 The problem with these compensatory mechanisms is that, while helpful at first, they will lead to a significant deterioration of cardiac insufficiency if chronically activated.
-The critical heart weight is, for instance, at 500 grams.
+The critical heart weight is, for instance, at 500 g.
 If it weighs more than that, the oxygen supply of the heart becomes critical.
 Furthermore, cardiac insufficiency frequently leads to a loss in contractility, despite pathological myocyte growth.

 Clinical Signs of Cardiac Insufficiency